markeyser/Deployment-of-ML-Models/02-Course-curriculum-overview.md

 And this will create our starting machine learning model and code base to deploy the machine learning model.

-Then we will cover the system architecture required to set up a research and deployment machine learning

-pipeline you will learn what is a machine learning system architecture and why it is important.
+Then we will cover the system architecture required to set up a research and deployment machine learning pipeline.
+You will learn what is a machine learning system architecture and why it is important.

 You will learn the different challenges encountered when creating a suitable system architecture.